Author: Ron Graham

 When we come to the Christian age, we find complete silence in the New Testament on using musical instruments in worship.
 The only music in the worship commanded for Christians is singing and making melody in the heart (Ephesians 5:19).

-Note: The visions of Revelation have some references to musical instruments, but so do they to bowls of incense and white robes and golden crowns (Revelation 4:4, Revelation 5:8-9).
-The harps and bowls of incense were symbols representing worship, not things early Christians actually used in worship.
+Note:— Music in Revelation.
+The visions of Revelation have some references to musical instruments, but so do they to bowls of incense and white robes and golden crowns (Revelation 4:4, Revelation 5:8-9).
+In the visions, the harps and bowls of incense were symbols or signs representing worship, not things early Christians actually used in worship.

 Later, when the protestant movement was young, the reformers spoke against singing with instrumental music.
 For example, Martin Luther said, "The organ in the worship to God is an ensign of Baal," [McClintock and Strong's Encyclopedia, Vol. 6, page 762.] and John Calvin said, "It is no more suitable than the burning of incense, the lighting of tapers, or revival of other shadows of the law.
 The Roman Catholics borrowed it from the Jews."